 There’s research that suggests a connection between rheumatoid arthritis (RA) and diabetes.
 But the nature of that connection or even whether it’s actually real is unclear.
 "There are tantalizing links between the two diseases,” says Daniel Solomon, MD, MPH, an associate professor of medicine at Harvard Medical School and a rheumatologist at Brigham and Women's Hospital in Boston.
 But "at this point they are mainly speculative."

 WebMD asked Solomon and Androniki Bili, MD, MPH, to explore the possible...

-It's important not to rely on acupuncture for treatment of chronic or serious illness unless you see a doctor first.
+You shouldn’t rely on acupuncture to treat a chronic or serious illness unless you see a doctor first.
 Acupuncture may not be the best way to improve your condition.
-Your healthcare provider may recommend acupuncture treatment along with other treatment methods such as physical therapy or medication.
-For certain conditions, such as cancer, acupuncture should only be performed in combination with other treatments.
+Or it could OK for you, but it doesn’t replace other medical care, such as physical therapy or medication.
+For certain conditions, such as cancer, you should get acupuncture only in combination with other treatments.